imsdu/hands-on-kafka/hands-on-java/README.md

 ###Querying local window stores -  Saleh

 ###Exposing the REST endpoints of your application - Cecilia
-- Exposing top 10 contributors
+- Exposing top 10 contributors with their information